BIMSBbioinfo/pigx/README.md

 | methylation-calling:minimum-quality | integer: minimum phred quality score to call a methylation status for a base.
 Defaults to 10.
 | differential-methylation:cores | integer: denotes how many cores should be used for parallel differential methylation calculations
 | differential-methylation:treatment-groups | array of strings
+| differential-methylation:annotation | annotation files for differential methylation based on CpG islands and reference genes respectively.
+| webfetch   | Boolean: should pigx download these files from the internet if they are unavailable? (if not, then these sections are simply ommitted.)

 ### Execution